 Microforests have numerous positive effects on their surroundings:

-They minimize the risk of floods: Through their dense vegetation and deep roots, microforests help soak up and store rainwater, which improves the soil structure and minimizes the risks of floods.
+• They also minimize the risk of flooding: Through their dense vegetation and deep roots, microforests help soak up and store rainwater, which improves the soil structure and minimizes the risks of floods.